TeYuanLiu/teyuanliu.github.io/content/blog/development-cycle.md

         -   Faster prototyping.
     -   Cons
         -   Risk of over-engineering.
-        -   Testing of high-level features relies on assumption rather than the actual behavior of low-level components.
+        -   Testing of high-level features relies on the assumption rather than the actual behavior of low-level components.
         -   Debugging of high-level feature is hard because the system is more complex.
         -   Issues of low-level component surface at the end of development.
 If a low-level component fails to satisfy the predefined requirements, it is cumbersome to modify the high-level design.
     -   Use cases